eProsima/vulcanexus/docs/rst/vulcanai/vulcanai_tools/vulcanai_tools.rst

 However, there might be scenarios where the output of one tool needs to be used as the input for another tool.
 For example, if there is a tool that retrieves data from a database and another tool that processes that data, the output of the first tool must be passed as input to the second tool.
-VulcanAI agents are capable of handling such scenarios by managing the flow of data between tools, and automatically assigning a dynamic input which will be solved at runtime.
+VulcanAI agents are capable of handling such scenarios by managing the flow of data between tools, and automatically assigning a dynamic input which will be resolved at runtime.

 A quick example using the tools defined in the previous section can illustrate this concept.
 First, delete the `AddAndMultiplyTool` composite tool from the tools files and then call the VulcanAI console again: